A shocking discovery...

 Once in our care, both Ethel and Gloria began to recover.
 The calm, secure environment of our sanctuary gave them the chance to rest, regain strength, and flourish.
 Gloria quickly showed her playful nature, while Ethel, despite her age, blossomed with gentle handling and proper nutrition.

-In 2025 alone, HorseWorld has already provided safety to five pregnant mares with foals, many from similar semi-feral backgrounds.
+In 2025 alone, HorseWorld has already provided safety to five mares, who were either pregnant on arrival or had a foal at foot, many from similar semi-feral backgrounds.
 Each rescue highlights the ongoing crisis of overbreeding, where foals are born unwanted and mares are pushed to the limits of survival.